 How to Use Tesseract OCR as an Assist for Barcode Scan

 When scanning barcodes, the recognition rate is affected by image quality.
 If a barcode image is severely damaged, the barcode algorithm may fail to work.
-Fortunately, most of the linear barcodes (1D barcode) are printed with corresponding texts.
-OCR (optical character recognition) algorithm could be a complement to the barcode algorithm in such a scenario.
-In this article, I will share how to use Tesseract OCR to boost the barcode scan.
+Fortunately, most of the linear barcodes (1D barcodes) are printed with corresponding texts.
+OCR (optical character recognition) could be a complement to the barcode algorithm in such a scenario.

 Install the pre-built binary package of Tesseract for Windows.